 There are a number of privately owned property and site solutions available to overseas clients in the Carlow area.

-Carlow is one of the largest inland towns in Ireland with a population of 20,724 people (Census 2006) It is located 83 km from Dublin and lies at the intersection of key national road routes, including the main Dublin-Waterford road.
+Carlow town and county has a population of 54,532 people (Census 2011) and is located 83 km from Dublin and lies at the intersection of key national road routes, including the main Dublin-Waterford road.
 Both Dublin International Airport and Waterford Regional Airport are within a 1.5 hours drive from Carlow and the town is 72km from the Port of Waterford.

 Carlow has excellent educational facilities and the town benefits from the presence of two third level colleges.
 The Institute of Technology Carlow has developed an outstanding reputation over the years with almost 5,000 full and part-time students pursuing National Certificate, Diploma, Degree and Higher Degree qualifications across a variety of disciplines, including Business, Humanities, Engineering, Computing and applied Biology and Chemistry.